arisetyo/amp_blog/001-amp-react-app/README.md

 This is my minimal setup to start a React app.
 What it contains:

-1. ES6
+1. EcmaScript support
-2. Modular CSS
+2. Modular CSS support
-3. Hot loader
+3. Simple Node server
-4. Object rest spread feature
+4. Spread syntax
-5. Stateless component name
+5. Stateless component support
-6. 'Rubik' from Google Fonts
+6. ‘Rubik’ from Google Fonts

 ## How-to